samir-dewan/luna-testum/README.md

 ```
 I managed to create a function that would take all the text out of the data.json file and display it as it's meant to be, depending on whether it's a bulleted list or an ordered list.
 Annoyingly (to me), I've had to make an if statement that just checks if it's a bulleted list or an ordered list; there has to be a cleaner way of writing the code than I have!

 1 - Low priority, but find a cleaner way of coding this function for bulleted and ordered-lists.
+Haven't been able to look at this!

 ```